luisvelediaz/CSE15L-LAB-REPORTS/lab-report-3-week-6.md

 1) *Streamlining ssh Configuration*
--Show your .ssh/config file, and how you edited it (with VScode, another program, etc) -Show the ssh command logging you into your account using just the alias you chose.
+- Show your .ssh/config file, and how you edited it (with VScode, another program, etc)
+- Show the ssh command logging you into your account using just the alias you chose.
--Show an scp command copying a file to your account using just the alias you chose.
+- Show an scp command copying a file to your account using just the alias you chose.

 ![Lab 2 Part A](lab2screenshot1.png)